wp-plugins/social-stickers/readme.txt

 == Changelog ==

+= 2.0.2 =
+[Fix] Fixed the height and width attributes of images to mark HTML specifications.

+= 2.0.1 =
+[Fix] Fixed a small bug which caused "There are currently no active social stickers" to show, even though profiles were entered.

 = 2.0 =
 * [New] Add custom social networks
 * [New] You can now fully customize stickers output via HTML